analystacademy/flight-check/README.md

 ## Why this exists

-AI is in every analyst's workflow now.
+AI is in everyone's workflow now.
 So are the problems AI introduces: fabricated citations, numbers that don't match across slides, headlines that describe the topic instead of stating the message, and phrasing that telegraphs "ChatGPT wrote this."
 Most of those mistakes survive a casual proofread.

-Flight Check is the pass that catches them before the room does.
+Flight Check is the pass that catches them.

 ## What it catches